dkphl/ztm-lecture-notes/104-dom-selectors.md

 ```javascript
 document.getElementsByTagName('tagName');
 ```
-- can also specify an index, to target a specific one:
+- can also specify an index to target a specific item:

 ```javascript
 document.getElementsByTagName('tagName')[#];